Modi script: Usage

-The Modi script was frequently used as a shorthand script for swift writing in business and administration.
-Modi was used primarily by administrative people as well as businessmen in keeping their accounts and writing Hundis (credit notes).
-Modi was also used to encrypt the message since not all people were well-versed in reading this script.
+The Mōḍī script was frequently used as a shorthand script for swift writing in business and administration.
+Mōḍī was used primarily by administrative people as well as businessmen in keeping their accounts and writing Hundis (credit notes).
+Mōḍī was also used to encrypt the message since not all people were well-versed in reading this script.

-Printing and typing

 Printing

-Before printing in Marathi was possible, the Modi script was used for writing prose and Balbodh was used for writing poetry.
-When printing in Marathi became possible, choosing between Modi and Balbodh was a problem.
-William Carey published the first book on Marathi grammar in 1805 using Balbodh since printing in the Modi script was not available to him in Serampore, Bengal.
+Before printing in Marathi was possible, the Mōḍī script was used for writing prose and Balbodh was used for writing poetry.
+When printing in Marathi became possible, choosing between Mōḍī and Balbodh was a problem.
+William Carey published the first book on Marathi grammar in 1805 using Balbodh since printing in the Mōḍī script was not available to him in Serampore, Bengal.
 At the time Marathi books were generally written in Balbodh.
-However, subsequent editions of William Carey's book on Marathi grammar, starting in 1810, were written in the Modi script.
+However, subsequent editions of William Carey's book on Marathi grammar, starting in 1810, were written in the Mōḍī script.
 Using offset printing machines (previously Lithography) printing was in vogue.